lokenx/plexrequests-meteor/README.md

 ![Plex Authentication](Screenshot10.png)

 ##Installation
-Installation is straightforward: please update to Meteor 1.1 (for Windows support), clone the repo, `cd` into the directory, and run `meteor`
+Installation is straightforward: please update to Meteor 1.1 (for Windows support), clone the repo, `cd` into the directory, and run `meteor`.
+For Windows users check out this [blog post](http://8bits.ca/blog/installing-plexrequests-windows/) for installation instructions using Git!

 On first run navigate to `http://localhost:3000/admin` and create an admin account with an username and password. **If this isn't done someone else can create the admin account to your applications.** This account is only used for logging in, email integration isn't enabled.
 Once logged in, go to the `setting` collection and enable Couch Potato or PushBullet integration.